-79.2 DISPOSITION OF EXHIBITS, MODELS, DIAGRAMS, DEPOSITIONS, AND OTHER MATERIALS.
+79.2 DISPOSITION OF EXHIBITS, DEPOSITIONS, AND OTHER MATERIALS.

 - (a) Withdrawal By Counsel.
-All models, diagrams, depositions, photographs, x-rays and other exhibits and materials filed in an action or offered in evidence shall not be considered part of the pleadings in the action and, unless otherwise ordered by the Court, shall be withdrawn by counsel without further Order within six (6) months after final termination of the action. - (b) Disposal By The Clerk.
-All models, diagrams, depositions, x-rays and other exhibits and materials not withdrawn by counsel shall be disposed of by the Clerk as waste at the expiration of the withdrawal period.
+All depositions, exhibits or other materials filed in an action or offered in evidence shall not be considered part of the pleadings in the action and, unless otherwise ordered by the Court, shall be withdrawn by counsel without further Order within six (6) months after final termination of the action. - (b) Disposal By The Clerk.
+All depositions, exhibits or other materials not withdrawn by counsel shall be disposed of by the Clerk as waste at the expiration of the withdrawal period.